rgeraldes24/solc/docs/internals/layout_in_storage.rst

 .. note::
-  The JSON output format of a contract's storage layout is still considered experimental and is subject to change in non-breaking releases of Solidity.
+  The JSON output format of a contract's storage layout is still considered experimental and is subject to change in non-breaking releases of Hyperion.

 The following example shows a contract and its storage layout, containing value and reference types, types that are encoded packed, and nested types.